Greenhouse Gas Emissions Learn how to correctly analyse this topic.

 4. GHG emissions are an output; however, it is essential to include the impact of these emissions in the analysis.
 This will improve the analysis' readability and enable readers to rate it easily.
 For instance, information on how and how much these emissions contribute to climate change, if the industry's emissions are in line with the Paris Agreement, or/and natural catastrophes, or/and biodiversity loss will improve the impact analysis.

-5. Benchmark and compare different companies in the same industry, or use an industry average to allow the reader to gauge the impact.
+5. Benchmark and compare emissions to the industry average, or use an industry average to allow the reader to gauge the impact.
 Ensure that the metrics are comparable to GHG emissions (such as by looking at CO2e and not CO2).

 6. Avoid describing a company's year-on-year emissions, leading to analyses about remediation rather than impact.